iSundhararajan/health_record/README.md

 ## 💡 Inspiration

+Many countries do not have a synchronized medical platform where patients can view their health records, contact doctors, etc. Oftentimes, they need to wait long hours to get medical help due to logistics and lack of communication between patient and doctors.
+This inspired us to create Medicord, a web platform that is designed to help patients to keep track of their medical records and efficiently communicate with their doctors.
+This website securely stores all of the patient’s medical records, through the use of blockchain and allows them to book appointments with their doctor.
+In case they need immediate medical help, they can set up a virtual consultation with their doctor.
+Also, this platform allows users to connect with doctors of natural medicine such as homeopathy, ayurveda, etc. All of these doctors will be able to view the patient’s record, thereby reducing wait time and improving the patient's health.

 ## ⚙ What it does

-Our web-app "APP NAME" is built with features:
+Our web-app "Medicord" is built with features:

 - Store all your medical records securely on the blockchain.
 - Book appointments with doctors.
 - Virtual consultation with doctors.

 ## 🔐 Best Blockchain Project Using Hedera

-We are using **Hedera’s testnet** to deploy smart contracts.
+We are using **Hedera’s testnet** to deploy smart contracts and building decentralized chatroom.
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 💭 Most Creative Use of GitHub